heymichellemac/heymichellemac-hugo/content/blog/2023/05/cozy-games.md

 The aesthetics of cozy games are also typically the same with soft colors and chill music.

 Cozy games are on the opposite end of the scale when compared to high-octane games like Call of Duty or Dark Souls.
-In fact, the epitome of this contrast came during the Pandemic when [Animal Crossing: New Horizons and Doom Eternal were released on the exact same date](https://www.polygon.com/2020/2/24/21150803/animal-crossing-isabelle-doomguy-doom-eternal-new-horizons){:target="\_blank"}{:rel="noopener noreferrer"}.
+In fact, the epitome of this contrast came during the Pandemic when [Animal Crossing: New Horizons and Doom Eternal were released on the exact same date](https://www.polygon.com/2020/2/24/21150803/animal-crossing-isabelle-doomguy-doom-eternal-new-horizons).
 It created a truly happy moment on the internet when people really needed it.

 ## **Common mechanics in cozy games**